One-com/running_sushi/README.md

 ## Usage

-The Chef Delivery script (chef-delivery) is designed to run on a Chef server as a cron job.
+The Running Sushi script (**chef-delivery**) is designed to run on a Chef server as a cron job.
 The chef-delivery script pulls from the git chef-repo, determines which changes corresponds to Chef objects and upload the changed Chef objects.

-For clients, nodes and environments chef-delivery can handle subdirs e.g.
+For clients, nodes, environments and roles_local chef-delivery can handle subdirs e.g.

 	...
 	|-- nodes